6 hurt, southbound lanes of Henry Hudson Parkway closed after massive pileup

 The first 911 call was reported at 6:10 a.m., with the chain-reaction pileup happening near the West 181st Street.

-The number of vehicles involved is unclear, but there were reports that it could be more than two dozen.
+The number of vehicles involved is unclear, but police say it was approximately 19.

 ALSO READ | Winter Storm Warning: Here's how much to expect